 - Teams dropped during the season are subject to loss of player fees and forfeit bond.
-The league will attempt to place players who request onto other teams. - After notification to the League President that a team has dropped from the league, the team that is next scheduled to play the dropped team will receive a Forfeit Win. - The dropped team's remaining games will be cancelled and their record becomes frozen after recording the forfeit loss. - Repeat offenders are subject to League sanctions.
+The league will attempt to place players who request onto other teams. (player must pay team fee to which he is assigned)2018 and play 25% of games from start of season - After notification to the League President that a team has dropped from the league, the team that is next scheduled to play the dropped team will receive a Forfeit Win. - The dropped team's remaining games will be cancelled and their record becomes frozen after recording the forfeit loss. - Repeat offenders are subject to League sanctions.
 (Banned from Managing a team) - The NWIBL will attempt to reschedule games between those teams who were scheduled to play the dropped team.